grondalf/gondolin/README.md

 ### Step 1a: Copying the Template

 Select `Use this Template` on this page.
-You can set the name and description of your repository to whatever you would like, but all other settings should be left untouched.
+You can set the name and description of your repository, but all other settings should be left untouched.

-Once you have finished copying the template, you need to enable the Github Actions workflows for your new repository.
-To enable the workflows, go to the `Actions` tab of the new repository and click the button to enable workflows.
+To enable Github Actions workflows, go to the `Actions` tab of the new repository and click the button to enable workflows.

 ### Step 1b: Cloning the New Repository

-Here I will defer to the much superior GitHub documentation on the matter.
-You can use whichever method is easiest.
 [GitHub Documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-Once you have the repository on your local drive, proceed to the next step.

 ## Step 2: Initial Setup

 ### Step 2a: Creating a Cosign Key

-Container signing is important for end-user security and is enabled on all Universal Blue images.
-By default the image builds *will fail* if you don't.

 First, install the [cosign CLI tool](https://edu.chainguard.dev/open-source/sigstore/cosign/how-to-install-cosign/#installing-cosign-with-the-cosign-binary)
 With the cosign tool installed, run inside your repo folder: